Brown-Tougaloo College Early Identification Program Description

-The Early Identification Program (EIP) is a cooperative venture between The Warren Alpert Medical School of Brown University and the following colleges and universities: University of Rhode Island, Providence College, Rhode Island College, and Tougaloo College.
-This program provides selected students at these undergraduate schools a place in the medical school following the student's graduation.
-The purpose of the program is to increase the opportunities for a career in medicine to residents of the state of Rhode Island and to students from medically underrepresented minority groups (African Americans, Mexican Americans, Native Americans, and Mainland Puerto Ricans).
+The Early Identification Program (EIP) is a cooperative venture between The Warren Alpert Medical School of Brown University and Tougaloo College.
+This program provides selected high-achieving students at Tougaloo College a place in the medical school following the student's graduation.
+The purpose of the program is to increase the opportunities for a career in medicine to students from medically underrepresented minority groups..

 Tougaloo College students enrolled in the sophomore year are eligible to be considered for this program.
 All applicants to the program must be U.S. citizens.

 Students interested in the EIP should notify the premedical advisor at their undergraduate college of their interest prior to the beginning of their third semester.
 Premedical advisors may require students to express interest at an earlier date, so students should inquire about deadlines at their own school.

 Students offered provisional admission through the Early Identification Program are selected from institutional nominees to the program.
 Each institution, through its premedical advisors, may nominate up to four candidates.
 Candidates are selected based on a currently demonstrated readiness to take on the rigors of medical education, as determined by the MD Admissions Committee.
 EIP applicants not selected to participate through this early identification process are welcome and encouraged to apply through the standard AMCAS process.

 For this route of entry, the MD Admissions Committee favorably considers candidates whose academics, life experiences, and extracurricular activities demonstrate some combination of the following: